 Short history pieces relating to Northern Vancouver Island.
-Previously published in the North Island Gazette and copyrighted by the author, Brenda McCorquodale.
-Not to be quoted or used without permission firstname.lastname@example.org.
+Many items were previously published in the North Island Gazette or the North Island Eagle newspapers and all the copyright on all content is held by the author, Brenda McCorquodale.
+Not to be quoted or used without permission email@example.com.

 Check out the "Index by Area and Subject" in the header-bar below to see a complete list of all the articles!
 Enjoy ~

 Northern Vancouver Island the last place on the world map

 This article was originally published in the North Island Gazette January 29, 2009.

 Arrival of the First Nations peoples onto Northern Vancouver Island may have occurred gradually in the pre-history period, with groups arriving via a possible land-bridge with Asia, in boat or by canoe across the Pacific, or possibly traveling from inland North America starting about 12,000 years ago.

 Contact between First Nations and foreigners in pre-history times would have likely included encounters with Chinese, Japanese, or Polynesian sailors who were carried offshore by tide and wind.
 Local stories from First Nations communities tell of strange people coming to visit in ships from across the sea.
 Some trade goods also made their way to this area in advance of active trading directly with outside peoples.
 These may have come from trading in the area of Alaska with the Russians, or through trade with First Nations to the South or East.

 One of the reasons that it took Europeans so long to explore the Northwest coast of North America was the difficulty of travelling the the area in ships.
 Predominant winds made sailing to the area difficult, especially when travelling North from South America.